Submarine: Control surfaces

 The hydrostatic effect of variable ballast tanks is not the only way to control the submarine underwater.
 Hydrodynamic maneuvering is done by several control surfaces, collectively known as diving planes or hydroplanes, which can be moved to create hydrodynamic forces when a submarine moves longitudinally at sufficient speed.
 In the classic cruciform stern configuration, the horizontal stern planes serve the same purpose as the trim tanks, controlling the trim.
 Most submarines additionally have forward horizontal planes, normally placed on the bow until the 1960s but often on the sail on later designs, where they are closer to the center of gravity and can control depth with less effect on the trim.

 An obvious way to configure the control surfaces at the stern of a submarine is to use vertical planes to control yaw and horizontal planes to control pitch, which gives them the shape of a cross when seen from astern of the vessel.
 In this configuration, which long remained the dominant one, the horizontal planes are used to control the trim and depth and the vertical planes to control sideways maneuvers, like the rudder of a surface ship.

-Alternatively, the rear control surfaces can be combined into what has become known as an x-stern or an x-rudder.
+Alternatively, the rear control surfaces can be combined into what has become known as an X-stern or an X-form rudder.
 Although less intuitive, such a configuration has turned out to have several advantages over the traditional cruciform arrangement.
 First, it improves maneuverability, horizontally as well as vertically.
 Second, the control surfaces are less likely to get damaged when landing on, or departing from, the seabed as well as when mooring and unmooring alongside.
 Finally, it is safer in that one of the two diagonal lines can counteract the other with respect to vertical as well as horizontal motion if one of them accidentally gets stuck.